0333 121 1008

 For years every Pokémon game has been the same formula.
 Travel from location to location, beat 8 gyms and defeat an evil corporation.
 And for years I have been pretty sick of it.
 Until today.
 Pokémon Legends Arceus sets a new stone in the path of the franchise.
 Taking a more open world and RPG approach that none of the previous games utilised.
 And I’ve got to say, I am pretty happy with it.

 The new approach and mechanics really give the game a breath of fresh air compared to previous additions.
 With a gameplay loop and world that feels truly exciting.
-But is it the perfect game?
-No and I will get onto that later.

 A New Loop: